kettenbach-it/FHEM-SMA-Speedwire/README.md

 	define <name> SMAEM [<interval>];

-"[<interval>]" defines the update interval.
+"interval" defines the update interval.
 If not set, it defaults to 60s.
 Since the SMAEM sends updates once a second (firmware 1.02.04.R, March 2016), you can update the readings once a second by lowering the interval to 1, which is not recommended, since it puts FHEM under heavy load.